An explicit statistical model for the Bell experiment: Introduction

-{\bf 1.} The inability to complete with a model of hidden variables the description of physical systems provided by the quantum mechanical wavefunction lies at the core of a long lasting debate about the foundations of the quantum theory and the role played by measurements.
-The debate started in the 30's with the formulation of the renowned Einstein-Podolsky-Rosen (EPR) paradox \cite{EPR} and the realization that the standard quantum formalism cannot integrate two fundamental physical principles usually taken for granted, namely, the principles of locality and physical realism.
-Since the early 60's the debate has focused around some fundamental mathematical theorems which show that the quantum mechanical theoretical predictions for the statistical correlations between certain sets of physical observables cannot be reproduced within the framework of generic classes of models of hidden variables that share common intuitive features \cite{Bell, K-S, CHSH, CH, GHZ, Leggett, Colbeck, Cabello1}.
+The inability to complete the description of quantum systems provided by Scrodinger's wavefunction in terms of {\it elements of physical reality} as envisioned by Einstein, Podolsky and Rosen \cite{EPR} lies at the core of a long-lasting debate about the foundations of quantum theory and the role played by measurements.
+In the last sixty years, the debate has focused on several fundamental mathematical theorems that show that specific quantum mechanical predictions cannot be reproduced in terms of such elements of reality within any theoretical framework that shares certain intuitive features \cite{Bell, K-S, CHSH, CH, GHZ, Leggett, Colbeck, Cabello1,Fine,Hall}.

-The best known among these theorems is Bell's theorem \cite{Bell}, which establishes constraints (Bell's inequalities) on the correlations that can exist within the framework of these generic models of hidden variables between the spin polarizations of two causally separated particles tested along any two arbitrary directions, when they are required to be fully anti-correlated along any two parallel directions \cite{Fine} and the two observers are assumed to be able to choose freely the setting of their measurements \cite{Hall}.
-Bell's inequalities allow to experimentally distinguish between the predictions of quantum mechanics, which do violate them, and those of these generic models of hidden variables, which are constrained to comply with them.
+The best known among these theorems is Bell's theorem \cite{Bell, CHSH, Fine}, which puts constraints (Bell's inequalities) on the correlations between the outcomes of measurements within the framework of these generic models.
+These constraints allow us to experimentally distinguish between the predictions of Quantum Mechanics, which violate them, and those of these generic models, which must abide by them.

-Indeed, many carefully designed experiments performed during the last thirty years have consistently confirmed the violation of Bell's inequalities according to the predictions of quantum mechanics \cite{Aspect, Tittel, Weihs, Matsukevich, Rowe, Zeilinger, Branciard, Cabello2, Cabello3} and, thus, have ruled out all these generic models of hidden variables.
-These results have been confirmed very recently by the last and the most precise of the experimental tests performed to date by closing the loopholes of previous tests \cite{Hansen}.
+Carefully designed experiments performed during the last forty years have consistently confirmed the violation of Bell's inequalities according to the predictions of Quantum Mechanics \cite{Aspect, Tittel, Weihs, Matsukevich, Rowe, Zeilinger, Branciard, Cabello2, Cabello3, Hansen}.
+This solid experimental evidence is widely interpreted (see, for example, \cite{Wiseman}) as definitive proof of the impossibility of describing Bell's experiment in terms of the elements of reality envisioned by Einstein, Podolsky and Rosen \cite{EPR}.